arduino/uno-r4-wifi-usb-bridge/unor4wifi-updater/README.md

 #### Windows
 `bin\espflash write-bin -b 115200 0x0 firmware\UNOR4-WIFI-S3-0.2.0-rc1.bin`

-5. Disconnect and connect your UNO R4 WiFi from your PC
+5. Disconnect your UNO R4 WiFi from your PC
+6. Remove the jumper wire
+7. Connect the board again and enjoy